dominik-pichler/Geometry_based_preprocessing_for_GNNs/Readme.md

 Due to lack of publicly available data, I had to switch to something similar: Money Laundry Patterns in Transaction Networks.
 As I chose a geometry based approach in combination with GNNs, it might still be useful for VAT Fraud as well.

-Therefore, I try to **bring my own method** to detect money laundering in the geometrical structures present in the IBM Transactions for Anti Money Laundering (AML) while orienting myself on the following three papers:
+Therefore, I tried to **bring my own method** to detect money laundering in the geometrical structures present in the IBM Transactions for Anti Money Laundering (AML) while orienting myself on the following three papers:
 - [The geometry of suspicious money laundering activities in financial networks](https://perfilesycapacidades.javeriana.edu.co/en/publications/the-geometry-of-suspicious-money-laundering-activities-in-financi)
 - [Provably Powerful Graph Neural Networks for Directed Multigraph](https://arxiv.org/pdf/2306.11586)
 - [Smurf-based Anti-money Laundering in Time Evolving Transction Networks](https://www.researchgate.net/publication/354487674_Smurf-Based_Anti-money_Laundering_in_Time-Evolving_Transaction_Networks)